 What to wear

-We wore our bathing suits, t-shirts, fast drying shorts, and flip-flops.
-This was fine, but it was definitely rocky in spots (as you can see in the picture above).
-If you have sensitive feet, you may want sandals which have a bit more stability in the sole.
-I suggest Keens or Chacos.
-They are my go-to sandal/ shoes for adventure in this country.
+We wore our bathing suits, t-shirts, fast-drying shorts, and flip-flops.
+This was fine, but it was definitely rocky in some spots (as you can see in the picture above).
 I also suggest wearing a hat to protect yourself from the sun.

 What to bring

-Obviously it was really gray when we were in Montezuma, but usually, it is sunny and hot hot hot!
+It is usually sunny and really hot on the beach.
+There is not much shade except for in the wooded areas.
 We have a complete post on how to protect yourself from the sun, but definitely, put on and bring SPF 50 sun lotion.

 We also brought our dry bag.
 Having a dry bag is so helpful in Costa Rica because you never know when things are going to get wet.
 During the Montezuma beach walk, we had to cross a stream at one point.
 It was low when we were there, but during high tide, it could have been more difficult to cross.
 After doing this type of crossing at another spot in Costa Rica and soaking an iPod, we swear by our dry bag.

-Don’t forget a towel if you want to relax on the beach for awhile.
+Don’t forget a towel if you want to relax on the beach for a while.
 We suggest a microfiber towel because they dry really quickly and take up less space in your suitcase than a regular towel.
-If you want to keep things very minimal, you can always bring a nice lightweight tapestry to lie on at the beach.

 And the most important thing, snacks and water!
 If you opt to do the whole walk you will be out here for at least three hours.
 There is no place along the way to buy food (except for Ylang Ylang Beach Resort which we’ll get to in a minute).
 Bring lots and lots of water.